Kyle1297/image-captioning-frontend/README.md

 - Daphne - to handle HTTP and Websocket connections (in future, will split with gunicorn)
 - Certbot - HTTPS config and automatic certificate renewals
 - Postgres - SQL database
-- GitHub Actions -> backend CI for automated testing and deployment
+- GitHub Actions -> backend CI for automated testing and deployment to ECS
 - Poetry for dependency management

 ### Image caption AI